Nights-Software/ns-docs/resources/loadingScreen.md

 ## Downloading the resource

-Download this resource via [https://keymaster.fivem.net/asset-grants](https://keymaster.fivem.net/asset-grants) after purchasing it.
-It can take a few minutes for the resource to appear in keymaster after purchase.
+Download this resource via [https://portal.cfx.re/assets/granted-assets](https://portal.cfx.re/assets/granted-assets) after purchasing it.
+It can take a few minutes for the resource to appear in the CFX Portal after purchase.

 ## Read before installing the resource